B Licence Program

 - Laws of the Game

 The B Licensing Program serves a dual purpose in the Certification of coaches.
-The first task is to educate coaches in certain aspects of coaching elite players.
-The second, and equally important purpose served by the B License Program is the “Licensing” of coaches based on an assessment of their ability to apply their newly acquired skills and knowledge when working with players.
+The first task is to educate coaches in certain aspects of coaching players at the Performance level.
+The second, and equally important purpose served by the B Licence Program is the licensing of coaches based on a formal evaluation of their ability to apply their newly acquired skills and knowledge when working with players.

-Final assessments are based on Canadian Soccer Association qualified Assessors’ analysis of the participant’s performance and their potential to move to the next level of certification.
+Final assessments are based on a Canada Soccer qualified Evaluator’s analysis of the Candidate’s performance and their potential to successfully impact the development of players at the Performance level.

-The following table outlines how the Overall Result and the combined Practical Coaching scores determine the outcome and certification pathway of Candidates taking the B License-National Course:
+The following table outlines how the Overall Result and the combined Theory and Practical Coaching scores determine the outcome and certification pathway of Candidates involved in the B Licence-National Program:

-It should be noted that the waiting periods are intended to allow coaches to work further on their coaching methodology and gain more experience applying their newly acquired knowledge.
+It’s advised that successful coaches take the time work further on their coaching methodology and gain more experience applying their newly acquired knowledge before applying to take part in the A Licence.
 This will help coaches to better prepare themselves to be successful at the next level of certification.

-Candidates will receive their results from the Technical Office within 3-4 weeks following the conclusion of the Course unless otherwise informed.
+Candidates will receive their results from the Technical Office within 30 days following the receipt of their Video Evaluation submission, unless otherwise informed.

 Application Conditions and Requirements

-For Information on, and/or to apply for, the B License Pre-Test or the B License-Provincial Course being offered in your area please contact the Technical Department of your Provincial Soccer Association listed in the Directory of Contacts.
+For Information on, and/or to apply for the B Licence Part 1 Course being offered in your area please contact the Technical Department of your Provincial Soccer Association listed in the Directory of Contacts.

-To apply for a place on the National Course, please complete and return an application form, along with proof of eligibility, to the Technical Office, The Canadian Soccer Association, BMO Field, 170 Princes Blvd., Toronto, Ontario, M6K 3C3.
-A certified cheque in the amount of the course fee, made payable to The Canadian Soccer Association should accompany each application.
-Please note, any applications without a certified cheque will not be considered.
+To apply for a place on the National Course, please complete and return an application form, along with proof of eligibility, to The Canadian Soccer Association, 237 Metcalfe Street, Ottawa, ON, K2P 1R2.
+A Certified Cheque/Money Order in the amount of the course fee, made payable to The Canadian Soccer Association should accompany each application.
+Please note, any applications without a Certified Cheque/Money Order will not be considered.

-The Canadian Soccer Association has introduced a new fee structure for their National Licensing Courses as follows:
+Canada Soccer has introduced a new fee structure for their National Licensing Courses as follows:

-Joining instructions and Course information will be sent to candidates at least 2 weeks before the commencement of the course.
+Joining instructions and course information will be sent to candidates at least 4 weeks before the commencement of the course.

 Should a candidate not be accepted onto the course, a full refund will be provided.

-Please note, acceptance into the Canadian Soccer Association “B” License Program is not automatic; places on the Provincial Course will be awarded by the Provincial Association to which a coach applies.
+Please note, acceptance into the Canada Soccer B Licence Program is not automatic; places on the Part 1 Course will be awarded by the Provincial Association to which a coach applies.
 Applicants should be able to demonstrate that they can meet one of the following requirements:

-- Have a suitable National Team and/or Professional playing background (see “Exemptions Section”).
+- Have received an appropriate recommendation through the Pro-Assessment Process, if they have National Team and/or Professional playing background (see “Pro-Assessment”).

 - Actively coaching players in a competitive environment U/13 & older.